shrugs/stickers/README.md

 - retroactive subsidization of integrations
 - retroactive subsidization
 - proactive grant distribution, nouns-style
+- veTokenomics w/ guage voting to redirect vault yield per-epoch

 ### subsidized transactions

-the Sticker chain is operated by StickTogether, which is a paymaster for known transaction types on the
+the Sticker chain is operated by Stick Together, which is a paymaster for known transaction types on the OP chain, effectively providing free transactions for all sticker-related operations, especially transfers and distributions.

 ### mvp

-for mvp purposes, the protocol is first developed as a single-chain hyperstructure. in the future cross-chain messaging and the dedicated OP Stack rollup can be integrated.
+v0.1 — the protocol is first developed as a single-chain hyperstructure

-in the split-chain future we want minting-related logic (gating, total supply, etc) to be on mainnet and we want display/trading (uri, royalty info, etc) logic available on the sidechain
+v1.0 — cross-chain messaging & dedicated OP Stack operated by Stick Together w/ account-abstracted subsidized txs

 ## todo